-1. Trees can be limbed up to 15 feet.

-2. Under brush can be cleared down to no less than four inches above grade.

-3. Unprotected trees under three-inch caliper can be cut.

-2. Requirements for lots served by septic tanks

 - a.
+Trees can be limbed up to fifteen (15) feet. - b.
+Under brush can be cleared down to no less than four (4) inches above grade. - c.
+Unprotected trees under three-inch caliper can be cut. - 2.
+Requirements for lots served by private wastewater systems - a.
 Minimum lot size required.
 For properties not served by public sewer, no new lot shall be created after the [EFFECTIVE DATE] smaller than one acre in size.
 For lots with a second dwelling unit, the minimum lot size shall be two acres. - b.
 Septic Reserve Area required.
 Properties within the ECHOD are required to demonstrate an area of the property which is to remain undeveloped for use as a septic reserve area (SRA).
 The SRA must be shown as a part of the septic system prior to the issuance of a building permit.
 Lots of record as of [EFFECTIVE DATE] may be exempt from this requirement at the discretion of the DSR. - c.
-The distance between the septic tank drain field and ground water shall be a minimum of eighteen (18) inches.
+The distance between the septic tank trench bottom and the seasonal high-water shall be a minimum of eighteen (18) inches.

-3. Access management
+- d.
+Maintenance required. - 3.
+Access management